agrevin3/Software-Design-Specification/README.md

 Tasks were devided evenly between our team members.
 Each member is meant to work on an assigned section of both our updated SRS, SDS, and the gitHub page.
 Team member Responsibilities:
 Amelia Grevin: Section 3.7-design constraints, Title page, project description/overview, pushing commits, and development plan.
-Elliot Gambale: Section 4:Analysis Models(4.1-Sequence Diagrams, 4.2-State-Transition Diagrams, 4.3-Data Flow Diagrams), and pushing commits
+Elliot Gambale: Section 4: Analysis Models(4.1-Sequence Diagrams, 4.2-State-Transition Diagrams, 4.3-Data Flow Diagrams), and pushing commits
 Hannah Ferdows: Pushing commits and Software Architecture Overview: architectural diagram of all major components, UML class diagram, description of: classes, attributes, and operations.